nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

   Of course, the traces can be combined into a single file as shown above.

-* Finally, you can enable PCAP tracing for all devices in the system, with the same type as that managed by the device helper.
+* Finally, you can enable ASCII tracing for all devices in the system, with the same type as that managed by the device helper.

   ::